-We spoke to Jacob Hill, founder and managing director of Offploy, a social recruitment specialist committed to reducing reoffending and making society safer – by placing people with criminal convictions into meaningful, mentored and sustainable employment.
-Here is what he said about it.
+How Jacob Hill, a social recruitment specialist is using Offploy to reduce reoffending and make society safer – by placing people with criminal convictions into meaningful, mentored and sustainable employment.

 First of all, how are you and your family doing in these COVID-19 times?